ducalex/doom-ng-odroid-go/README.md

 - Save games
 - Brightness controls
 - Volume controls
+- WAD selector on start

 # Usage

 Copy Doom-*.fw to your sdcard folder `odroid/firmware` and DOOM.WAD to `roms/doom`.
 Power up the Odroid GO while holding B. Then flash Doom from the menu.
+You can add more than one WAD at a time, a prompt will be shown on power up.

 # Controls